-To enjoy and learn about Whitesbog on your own, stop in the Office in Worker’s Cottage #12 next to the General Store and pick up a map of the Village, trail guides and brochures.
-Plant guides, bird books and binoculars are also available on loan.
-The Office is open weekdays 10AM-12PM and 1PM-3PM.
+To enjoy and learn about Whitesbog on your own, stop by The Village Kiosk, to the left of the General Store, and pick up a map of the Village and check for upcoming events and announcements.
+When the General Store is Open on weekends, nature trail guides, plant and wildlife guides, bird books and binoculars are also available on loan.

 Most of the Village buildings are only opened for scheduled programs, tours and events, pre-arranged tours and by special request.
 Consult our Calendar of Events for dates and times, or call the office (609) 893-4646 to schedule your visit.

-Visit Whitesbog’s Museums - The Whitesbog Preservation Trust has intrepreted 5 buildings as museums depicting the life and times of Whitesbog Village.
-Whitesbog’s museums are open during scheduled village tour, special programs and by appointment.
+Visit Whitesbog’s Museums - The Whitesbog Preservation Trust has interpreted 5 buildings as museums depicting the life and times of Whitesbog Village.
+Whitesbog’s museums are open during scheduled village tours, special programs and by appointment.
 See Elizabeth C. White’s home, Suningive.
-Learn about cranberry cultivation at the Research Sub-station.
+Learn about cranberry cultivation at the Sears House Research Sub-station.
 See how the workers lived at the Worker’s Cottage.
-The Agricultural Museum houses the farm equipment and tools used in the cranberyy and blueberry industry.
+The Whitesbog Cranberry & Blueberry Museum houses the farm equipment and tools used in the cranberry and blueberry industry.
 Our General Store is its own museum.
 See the original refrigeration unit, butcher block and the Whitesbog Post Office from the early 1900′s.

-General Store - Visit our old time General Store, Saturdays and Sundays from 10 AM to 4 PM.
-The Store is open February through December.
+The General Store - Visit our old time General Store, Saturdays and Sundays from 10 AM to 4 PM.
+The Store is open year round.
 Find unique Pineland’s merchandise, blueberry and cranberry products, Whitesbog T-shirts, books, photographs, handmade crafts and delicious preserves and honey.
-Maps, trail guides and brochures are available for free.
+Maps, trail guides and brochures are also available.